Zenith4/Zenith-Deck-of-Cards/zenith_deck_of_cards/README.md

 ```py
 import zenith_deck
 ```
-Or, if you can make a better deck than me and just want the card class:
+Or, if you just want the card class:
 ```py
 from zenith_deck import Card
 ```